 Spending more time at home means food is more easily accessible right now. *Ahem* we’re looking at you, fridge stocked with meats, cheeses, and ice cream bars.
 Snacking is more accepted because it’s something that gives us comfort.
-We are stressed because of our fears relating to COVID-19, and bored because we are not engaging with friends and family like we used to.
+We are stressed because of uncertainty of what’s next, and bored because we are not engaging with friends and family like we used to.
 When we are anxious, stress hormones are released into the body and the flight-or-flight response is triggered.
-When we experience this response, our body thinks it is in danger, and needs fuel (food) for the extra tasks it may have to perform.
+When we experience this response, our body thinks it is in danger and needs fuel (food) for the extra tasks it may have to perform.
 The body can’t differentiate what is a real threat or a perceived threat.
 And so, we walk to the fridge.

 One craving that many of us are most likely dealing with right now are sugar cravings.
 Instead of your usual oatmeal in the morning, maybe you are reaching for some chocolate chip toaster waffles instead.
 But then you reach for something else an hour later, something equally as sugary, because you weren’t necessarily full from just those toaster waffles.
 It’s a vicious cycle.
 But there are things you can do to curb these cravings a bit.

 Give in (a little): Eat a bit of what you’re craving, maybe a small cookie or one chocolate chip toaster waffle instead of three.
 Enjoying a little of what you love can help you avoid feeling denied.